 Students first learn essential life skills that help them build a foundation for a healthy lifestyle.
 First, in-classroom instruction focused on developing skills such as goal setting, decision making, identifying and managing emotions, effective communication and bonds/relationships.
 After developing these life skills, students were introduced to the dangers of drugs and alcohol.
 This includes drugs such as alcohol, tobacco, marijuana, cocaine, methamphetamine, inhalants and heroin.

 The Ramsey Police Department wants students to excel, so the L.E.A.D. program provides opportunities for students to reinforce the positive life skills they learn in the classroom.
-The Ramsey Police Department L.E.A.D. program holds a number of events such as; Xcite Games, a Harlem Wizards Basketball Game, Skate Night, Sing Out auditions, Sing Out Final Showcase, Culmination ceremony and an annual Pool Party.
-All of these events, are primarily designed to increase positive interactions with one another.
+All of these social events, are primarily designed to increase positive interactions with one another.